ronanpatrick/used-cars-data-visualization/README.md

 # Used Cars Data Visualization

-## Project Overview
+## Overview
-This project is a foundational exercise in data visualization using Python.
+This activity is a foundational exercise in data visualization using Python.
 It demonstrates how to load a real-world dataset and generate fundamental charts to visually summarize and understand the data using Pandas and Matplotlib.

 ## Dataset
 * **Source File:** `used_cars.csv`